Updated: Oct 31

 I always try to bring to you in the blog what works for me, what touches me in my life at the moment.
 This meditation is just one of those little gems, it is too good not to share with my yogis.
 Practice it if you would like to come out of the negative thinking pattern you may be stuck in.

-The meditation comes from the Kundalini Yoga tradition and was originally taught by Yogi Bhajan, the founder of Kundalini Yoga.
+The meditation Healing the Self comes from the Kundalini Yoga tradition and was originally taught by Yogi Bhajan, the founder of Kundalini Yoga.
 Kundalini Yoga uses mantras for meditation as this tool is very effective to anchor the monkey mind down.

 You can chant on your own, or if you prefer it there are several recordings of this mantra from various artists that can be found on Spotify/Youtube/Google.
 Listen to a few and see which one you connect with.
 My personal favorite is Madhur-Nain Webster, she has an album called Healing the Self available in Spotify and Apple music where she gives you a 3, 7,11 and 22 minutes version.